-A Nigerian Presence In Houston: Why Tinubu Must Act
+A Nigerian Presence In Houston: Why Tinubu must act

 All that came to grief in 2011 when a bitter fight broke out amongst the leaders of the group over power and control.
 A motley group later sprang up and filled the void.

-Eager Nigerians including, especially, undocumented immigrants, periodically flooded specified centres in Houston at the behest of private groups for some sort of consular services for a fee
+Eager Nigerians including, especially, undocumented immigrants, periodically flooded specified centres in Houston at the behest of the private groups for some sort of consular services for a fee.

-But the occasional nerve-wracking bedlam at such centres did not make the choice particularly attractive.